"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model: How one can introduce "discrete" geometry for degeneration spaces in Minkowskian Higgs models.

 Just this increasing $\Delta E$ the helium energy (in comparison with that given by $\widehat{\cal H} $ and referring to the helium specimen at rest) is the sign of the first order phase transition occurring.
+Recall herewith that the group $O(2)$ of global rotations does not change the termodynamical properties of liquid ${\rm He}^4$!

-Of course, there are walls between different topological domains inside the discrete liquid helium II turning degeneration space $R$, (\ref{R1}).
+Also, there are walls between different topological domains inside the discrete liquid helium II turning degeneration space $R_{\rm turn}$, (\ref{R1}), because of Eq (\ref{rturn-top}).

-On the other hand, there are no point topological defects inside $R$ since $\pi_2 S^1=0$.
+On the other hand, there are no point topological defects inside $R_{\rm turn}$ since $\pi_2 S^1=0$.

 The case when a liquid helium II is at rest is somewhat simpler than the case \cite{Landau52} of the liquid helium II turning together with the cylindrical vessel where it is contained.

 In the former case, to justify the spontaneous appearance of rectilinear vortices \footnote{As it was explained in \cite{Halatnikov} (see also \cite{ rem3}), the appearance of rectilinear vortices in a liquid helium II specimen is set by Eq.